djav1985/pwa-for-wp/readme.md

 = 1.7.62 (14 Sept 2023) =
 * Bug Fixed  : Push notification is not working on IOS. #66
-* Bug Fixed  : Need to put a proper display message on license activation/deactivation timeout #831
 * Bug Fixed  : The messages do not redirect when the extension Buddypress for PWAforWP is activated on the user-end #839
 * Feature Added  : Need to create a feature for Role managers #824
 * Feature Added  : Need to add support to display badge on mobile PWA icon #821
-* Feature Added  : Need to add a new feature for BuddyPress Group Notification in buddypress for PWAforWP pro extension #841

 = 1.7.61 (01 Sept 2023) =
 * Bug Fixed  : QR code activation issue #827